kinjames/bakery/README.md

 <h3>This is a bakery website.</h3>

-It has a homepage, about page, contact us page and order page
+It has a homepage, about page, contact us page, gallery and order page
 <br>